rootslab/qap/Readme.md

 for default :

 > - uses a pattern string of 57 bytes/chars (ascii)
-> - builds a data buffer of 700.1 MBytes in memory
+> - builds a data buffer of 900 MB in memory
 > - uses a redundancy factor for boundary strings.
 The bigger the value, the lesser are occurrences of boundary string into the text buffer. ( range: [1,5] )